 Now, with Uber’s self-driving cars back on the road, and with Uber claiming that its vehicles are now “considerate and defensive drivers,” legal experts will have to grapple with uncertainties regarding liability in motor vehicle accidents involving autonomous vehicles.

 Liability in Uber accidents involving self-driving cars

 “As Uber and other ride-hailing companies will be putting more self-driving vehicles on the American roads, an increasing number of motor vehicle crashes involving self-driving cars will trigger a shift from vehicular negligence to product liability,” warns our Uber accident attorney Los Angeles.

 As of today, about 90 percent of all car accidents are caused by human error and can be tied to the legal doctrine of vehicular negligence.
 But with more self-driving cars on the U.S. roads, there will be more product liability claims against companies that manufacture, sell, and distribute defective or dangerous cars or their parts and components.

 As a result, recovering damages in car accidents caused by self-driving vehicles can get very complicated and exhausting.
-Consult with our Los Angeles Uber accident attorney from Compass Law Group, P.C., to determine liability in your particular case.
+Consult with our Los Angeles Uber accident lawyer from Compass Law Group, P.C., to determine liability in your particular case.
 Call our offices at (800) 602-4010 for a free case evaluation.